Chart Color Schemes

 Rockhampton Surrounds - East features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 77.8% of all households, including 32.1% couples with children, 36.6% couples without children, and 7.9% single parent families.
-Non-family households comprise the remaining 22.2%, with lone person households at 19.9% and group households comprising 2.2%.
-The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.
+Non-family households account for the remaining 22.2%, with lone person households at 19.9% and group households comprising 2.2%.
+The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households